Carleen Anderson

 By the time Anderson was three years old, she was singing solos in front of the congregation.
 By the age of seven, she was playing piano by ear, directing the church choir and writing songs every week for the choir to sing before her grandfather delivered his Sunday sermons.
-Anderson’s vocal skills were influenced by her paternal aunt, Betty Faye Anderson, a Juilliard scholar, Gospel singer and the Chicago Symphony Orchestra’s first soprano soloist.
-Her uncle, David Anderson Jr., and his daughters, Pamela and Jhelisa, along with their mother, Yvonne, had a very successful family gospel singing group that travelled the southern United States.
-Anderson's birth father, Dr. Reuben Anderson Sr., is pastor of the Tower of Faith Evangelistic Church of God in Christ, in Compton California.
-Her birth mother singer Vicki Anderson featured with James Brown during the 1960s and 1970s.
-Vicki Anderson (birth name, Myra Barnes) married Bobby Byrd (musician, producer, bandleader, singer and childhood friend of James Brown).
-Byrd formed a group with James Brown in the late 1950s called The Flames, which was later named James Brown & The Famous Flames.
+Anderson’s vocal skills were influenced by her paternal aunt, Betty Faye Anderson, a Juilliard scholar, Gospel singer and the Chicago Symphony Orchestra's first soprano soloist.

 Education

 After a brief marriage that resulted in the 1979 birth of her son, Bobby Anderson, Carleen Anderson lived as a divorced single mother in Los Angeles.
 She received several scholarships to study classical and jazz music performance, as well as music education, at Los Angeles City College (LACC) and the University of Southern California (USC).
 Anderson also studied Creative Literature at the University of California in Los Angeles (UCLA).
 During her studies, Anderson worked as a student tutor to support herself and her child.
 Anderson's goal at the time was to become a teacher of music, but her plans were thwarted when the Ronald Reagan administration removed Arts from the curriculum in government-sponsored schools.
 With only one semester left before completing her music degree, Anderson was forced to take office-clerk jobs to make ends meet.